Sign up to our Newsletter

 Tip 1: Do Your Research

-As with any supplemental essay or statement, you’ll want to do research on what is required to write a successful one.
-While this article will leave you with less guesswork on how to approach your diversity statement, it’s essential that you know what each school’s requirements are to write a successful statement.
+As with any supplemental essay or statement, you’ll want to research what is required to write a successful one.
+While this article will leave you with less guesswork on how to approach your diversity statement, you must know what each school’s requirements are to write a successful statement.

 This includes how each law school defines diversity and what they expect in terms of statement length and formatting.
-For instance, Harvard and Yale law diversity statement prompts are vague, stating that you write about how you are able to contribute to their community based on your breadth of experience.
+For instance, Harvard and Yale law diversity statement prompts are vague, stating that you write about how you can contribute to their community based on your breadth of experience.

 In contrast, some law schools like Duke provide a more detailed set of sample topics to guide your writing, which include the following: